openstax/exchange-ruby/README.md

 end
 ```

-By default the real Exchane client will be used.
+By default the real Exchange client will be used.
 However, the choice can be made explicitly by using the following:

 ```rb
 OpenStax::Exchange.use_real_client